ArtemisKS/ft_ls/README.md

 usage: ./ft_ls [-AGRadefgilprstu1@] [file ...]
 ```

-Program's behaviour is almost identical to `md5`, only lacking some of the flags.
+Program's behaviour is almost identical to `ls`, only lacking some of the flags.
 And, I gotta say, original ```ls``` does have some juicy fucntionality hidden up its sleeve, so

 ```